 Of course people that say they are taking one whole book as a package deal are never really doing so.
 They are taking some issue- usually a completely trivial issue that has little of nothing to do with the basic message of the book and elevating this trivial issue to Divine status.
 [However it does seem to me that some people in fact do get close to the basic message]

 Of course sometimes Talmudic scholars are not very good examples of Jews.
 In fact often they do not provide good examples.
 This is to be expected as the prophets themselves cursed the Jewish people with the curse of having bad leaders.
 When we did not accept true prophets we were cursed with accepting false prophets and following them.

-Even today the the group known as Na Nach assume that any famous rabbi is a wicked person by definition.
+Even today the the group known as Na Nach assume that any famous teacher of Torah is a phony.
 They can be a little extreme in this but it is often quite true. ("Arrogance of office" as Shakespeare put it.)

 () Another example of a package deal is racism.
 Sometimes based on game theory this can be justified.

 I quote: Geoff's Blog (Geoffrey Falk):" For example: Kirsten Brydum was traveling across the country with an Amtrak pass and an old bicycle.
 She was meeting with fellow Marxists around the country and campaigning for Obama.
 Fresh from protesting the RNC National Convention, she arrived in New Orleans by train.
 While bicycling around New Orleans’ all black 9th ward ghetto to campaign for Obama, she was shot in the head.
 Residents would not even call the police to notify them that a dead white girl was laying on the sidewalk.
 Her body laid in the streets for hours until a construction crew drove by and noticed her.